Tenoch Huerta: Career

 Huerta made his acting debut with a minor role in the film Así del precipicio (2006).
 In 2009, he appeared in Cary Joji Fukunaga's film Sin nombre, playing Li'l Mago, the leader of the Tapachula faction of the notorious Mara Salvatrucha gang.

 In 2015, he appeared as Carlos Mamani in the biographical disaster survival film The 33, Alejo in Camino.
 In 2018, he began portraying Rafael Caro Quintero in Netflix's Narcos: Mexico.

 In 2021, he appeared as Juan in The Forever Purge, the fifth film of The Purge franchise, alongside his fellow Narcos: Mexico costar Alejandro Edda.

 In 2022, during a San Diego Comic-Con presentation for the Marvel Studios film Black Panther: Wakanda Forever, Huerta was revealed to have joined the cast to portray Namor.
 In Mexico, most reactions were positive, with a minority of negative reactions characterized as expressions of racism and malinchismo.
 Huerta himself spoke against racism in the film industry and stated that he was excited to play the character.

 In 2023, Tenoch Huerta was cast as Juan Preciado in the film adaptation of Pedro Páramo, directed by Rodrigo Prieto.
 Based on Juan Rulfo's novel, the film premiered worldwide at the Toronto International Film Festival on September 14, 2024.
 It was later released on Netflix on November 6 of that year.
 In March 2025, he was confirmed to reprise his role as Namor in Avengers: Doomsday.

+In June 2023, Huerta was accused of sexual abuse by musician and activist Maria Elena Ríos, who described him as a sexual predator and alleged that the Mexico-based activist organization Poder Prieto protected him.
+Huerta said they had dated for several months and that the relationship was "entirely consensual at all times," with the allegations prompting him to leave an upcoming Netflix project.
+In August 2024, Huerta publicly addressed the allegations, saying they had harmed his mental health while maintaining his innocence.
+In a public letter published by Proceso, he accused Ríos of attempting to extort him by demanding money in exchange for not damaging his reputation.
+Since then, Huerta received no legal notification nor formal complaint against him before the authorities.

-In 2025, he appears in Darren Aronofsky’s film Caught Stealing, joining a cast of renowned actors including Austin Butler, Zoë Kravitz, Matt Smith, Vincent D'Onofrio, among others.
+In 2025, he appeared in Darren Aronofsky’s film Caught Stealing, joining a cast of renowned actors including Austin Butler, Zoë Kravitz, Matt Smith, Vincent D'Onofrio, among others.
 The scenes featuring Tenoch are set in Tulum, Mexico.
-The film is scheduled to premiere on August 28, 2025.
+The film premiered on August 28, 2025.

 Playing the role of a reporter investigating the case of the Baladro sisters—linked to organized crime and shady business dealings—Tenoch is part of the cast of the series Las muertas, based on the novel by Jorge Ibargüengoitia, which in turn was inspired by the true story of Las Poquianchis.
 Directed by Luis Estrada, the series premiered on September 10, 2025.